prince22g/united_airlines_hackathon/readme.md

 4.  **Zip Everything:** Combine the PDF, CSV, and code files into a single ZIP folder.
 Double-check the name and size limits.

 Congratulations on completing this challenging hackathon problem from start to finish!
+That's an excellent question.
+The process of deciding the weights is the most critical step in building a transparent and defensible scoring model.
+It's where you translate your analytical insights into a business tool.

+The weights were not chosen randomly; they were decided based on the evidence you uncovered during your Exploratory Data Analysis (EDA).
+You assigned higher weights to the factors that your analysis proved had the strongest impact on operational difficulty and delays.

+Here is a breakdown of the logic, which is also reflected in your readme.md presentation guide:

+The Rationale Behind the Weights
+Think of your weights as being distributed across three tiers of importance:

+1. Primary Drivers (Highest Weights)
+   ground_time_pressure: 0.30 (30%)
+   Reasoning: Your EDA revealed this was the most significant proactive indicator of difficulty.
+You found that hundreds of flights were scheduled with a time deficit before the day even began.
+This is a direct, physical constraint on the operation, making it the most important factor.
+   transfer_bag_ratio: 0.20 (20%)
+   Reasoning: Your analysis showed that ORD is a major transfer hub and that transfer bags are inherently more complex to handle than origin bags.
+A high proportion of these bags puts significant strain on baggage crews and is a major risk for delays, justifying its high weight.
+2. Secondary Drivers (Medium Weights)
+   passenger_load_factor: 0.15 (15%)
+   Reasoning: Your analysis showed that the correlation between load factor and delay was weak on its own.
+However, a full flight is still undeniably more complex than an empty one (more people to board, more carry-ons).
+It's a contributing factor, but not a primary driver, so it gets a moderate weight.
+   ssr_count: 0.15 (15%)
+   Reasoning: Your controlled analysis proved that a high number of Special Service Requests (SSRs) leads to greater delays, even after accounting for how full the flight is.
+This confirmed it as an independent driver of complexity related to passenger needs, earning it a solid medium weight.
+3. Supporting Drivers (Lowest Weights)
+   hot_transfer: 0.10 (10%)
+   Reasoning: This is a more specific version of the transfer bag issue.
+While important, it's a subset of the overall baggage complexity.
+It gets a distinct weight to flag these time-critical bags but is less impactful than the overall ratio. child_count & lap_child_count: 0.05 + 0.05 = 0.10 (10% total)
+   Reasoning: These features are excellent proxies for the presence of young families who may require more time and assistance during boarding.
+They add valuable nuance to the score but are less impactful on a macro level than major constraints like ground time.
+   In summary, you told a story with your weights: "The biggest problems are time and bags.
+The next biggest problems are the needs of the people on board.
+Everything else adds a little extra complexity."
+This data-driven approach is what makes your model so effective.
+   "Our model identified St. Louis as the most consistently difficult destination.
+We investigated why, and found that these flights have 51% less ground time and 50% more transfer bags than average..."